Coffee 101

 Grind size database (crowdsourced)

-• This grinder database is crowdsourced – it’s based on feedback from the readers of the site.
+• This grinder database is crowdsourced – it’s based on feedback from the site’s readers.

 • Please, submit your grinder here by following the link and help fellow coffee lovers.
 It should take less than 5 minutes to fill out the form.